 The IASB has issued a new standard, IFRS 9 (2010), Financial Instruments, which will ultimately replace IAS 39, Financial Instruments - Recognition and Measurement and augments the previously issued IFRS 9 (2009).
 The standard eliminates the existing IAS 39 categories of held-to-maturity, available-for-sale and loans and receivables.
-This standard becomes effective on January 1, 2015.
+In addition, the IASB issued a new general hedge accounting standard, which forms part of IFRS 9 (2013).
+The new standard removes the January 1, 2015 effective date of IFRS 9.
+The date IFRS 9 becomes effective is in the process of being finalized by the International Accounting Standards Board.